enthusiasticgeek/bison_flex/README.md

 `./calculator < input.txt`

+`calculator1` src is the simplest form of calculator and we add more functionality step-by-step through `calculator10` src.

 In most cases, the examples follow the standard Bison and Flex binary usage.

 Readme.md file will be updated periodically to accurately reflect the usage.